lemmons-123/LemmonsCyberWork-Rep/LemmonsCyberWork-Rep/Webinar Notes/Antisyphon/README.md

 - **CIS Controls 18: Audit Prep to Reporting - Gerald Auger**
   Breakdown of CIS 18 implementation groups, audit prep strategy, stakeholder interviews, and evidence gathering.

+- **Hacking JavaScript Desktop Apps with XSS and RCE — Abraham Aranguren**
+  Deep dive into exploiting and securing Electron-based desktop applications.
+Covered architecture, IPC abuse, insecure Node integration, and mitigation strategies for XSS and remote code execution.

 ## Goal:
 To build a curated, hands-on reference for defensive ops and incident response workflows, especially for entry-level and intermediate analysts looking to upskill.